Introduction

 Assessing substrates and choosing prep methods

-For best adhesion, choose your prep method based on substrate type.
+Choose your prep method based on the substrate type for optimal adhesion.
 Use spackling for drywall, joint compound for plaster, and paint primer-sealer for painted surfaces.

 Filling, sanding, and priming best practices

-Repair defects with appropriate filler.
-Use spackling for nail holes or small drywall cracks.
-For larger gaps, use joint compound on plaster.
+- Repair defects using appropriate filler: spackling for nail holes or small cracks on drywall, and joint compound for larger gaps on plaster.

-Sand repaired areas once dry.
-Start with 120-grit, then finish with 220-grit for a smooth surface.
+- Sand repaired areas once dry.
+Start with 120-grit sandpaper, then finish with 220-grit for a smooth surface.
 Vacuum and wipe clean to remove dust.

-Prime patched or repaired areas before painting.
+- Prime patched or repaired areas before painting.
 This seals the filler, prevents tannins from bleeding through, and ensures a uniform finish.
-Use a stain-blocking primer-sealer for best results.
+Opt for a stain-blocking primer-sealer for best results.

 Painting Techniques and Creative Finishes

-Learn core application skills with steady, overlapping strokes and consistent pace.
-Use brushes for precise edges and rollers for smooth fields, switching as the project demands.
-Practice controlled textures on a scrap area before committing to the wall.
+Master core application skills with steady, overlapping strokes and a consistent pace.
+Use brushes for precise edges and rollers for smooth fields, switching tools as needed.
+Practice controlled textures on scrap areas before committing to the wall.

-Explore decorative techniques such as layering, glazing, or subtle patterning with patience and care.
-Keep tension on tools and monitor edge quality as you work.
-When in doubt, check technique guides on the product page or manufacturer instructions for best results.
+Explore decorative techniques like layering, glazing, or subtle patterning with patience and care.
+Maintain tool tension and monitor edge quality while working.
+When unsure, consult technique guides on product pages or manufacturer instructions for best results.

 Cutting in, rolling, and maintaining a wet edge

-Start by cutting in along edges with a 2-inch angled brush.
-Dip it just over halfway to avoid drips.
+Begin by cutting in along edges using a 2-inch angled brush, dipped just over halfway to avoid drips.
 Hold the brush at a 45-degree angle, using the tip for crisp lines.

-For rolling, fill your roller tray halfway and dip your roller into the paint, rolling off any excess on the ribbed part of the tray.
-Work in manageable sections, keeping your roller about half loaded to avoid drips.
+For rolling, fill your roller tray halfway and dip your roller into the paint, rolling off excess on the ribbed part of the tray.
+Work in manageable sections, keeping your roller about half loaded to prevent drips.

 Maintain a ‘wet edge’ by working from one side of the wall to the other without letting the paint dry out.
 This prevents overlap marks and ensures a smooth finish.
 If you need to stop, clean your tools and wrap them in plastic to keep the paint moist.